Shaunnaa/ShoppingWebApp/README.md

 - cd Back-end
 - source venv/bin/activate
 --------
-!! if change the url don't forget to change the tokenurl !!
+!! if the url have been changed don't forget to change the tokenurl !!